LattePandaTeam/Docs/content/3rd_delta_edition/get_started.md

 To get started, you will need the following hardware:

 * LattePanda 3 Delta Mainboard
-* USB Type C Power Adapter(attached in the package), or Other 12V Power Adapter
+* USB Type C Power Adapter(attached in the box), or Other 12V Power Adapter
 * Power Supply Cable
 * Display Device (TV, Monitor, or eDP Display)
 * Display Cable (HDMI, USB Type C, or eDP Cable)